Meet our Staff

 The Benton County Attorney is assisted by two Assistant County Attorneys and five full-time and one part-time Support Staff which include three Victim Witness Coordinators and two Collections Paralegals.

 David C. Thompson has held the office of Benton County Attorney since January 1, 1999.
 In addition to criminal prosecutions, David handles all county civil matters and oversees both the Main and Collection Offices.

-Brett Shilling joined the office in July of 2015 as an assistant Benton County Attorney and handles primarily Juvenile matters and Magistrate Court but also assists with District Court.
+Brett Schilling joined the office in July of 2015 as an assistant Benton County Attorney and handles primarily Juvenile matters and Magistrate Court but also assists with District Court.

 Kelly Smith is our newest member of our staff, joining our office in April of 2017 as an assistant Benton County Attorney.
 She will be working in Juvenile matters and Magistrate Court.